-When You are the D When You are the I Allow others to do things without excessive or untimely interference. • Improve your follow-through efforts.
-Participate in the group without expecting always to be in command.
-Monitor socializing to keep it in balance with other aspects of business and life.
-Modify your tendency to give orders. • Write things down and work from a list, so you'll know what to do and when to do it.
-Enlist others' input and support through participative, collaborative actions. • Prioritize activities and focus on tasks in their order of importance.
-Praise and give credit for jobs well done.
-Become more organized and orderly in the way you do things. • Let colleagues and employees know that you realize it's only natural that you and others will make mistakes.
-Get the less appealing tasks of the day over with early in the day.
-When delegating, give some authority along with the responsibility. • Pay attention to your time management. with the responsioney. • Check to make sure you're on course with known tasks or goals.
-When You are the C When You are the S Modify criticism (whether spoken or unspoken) of others' work. • Stretch by taking on a bit more (or different duties beyond your comfort level.
-Check less often, or only check the critical things (as opposed to everything), allowing the flow of the process to continue.
+When You are the D When You are the I w others to do things without excessive or mely interference.
+Improve your follow-through efforts. • Part icipate in the group without expecting lys to be in command.
+Monitor socializing to keep it in balance with other aspects of business and life. ify your tendency to give orders.
+Write things down and work from a list, so you'll know what to do and when to do it. st others' input and support through icipative, collaborative actions.
+Prioritize activities and focus on tasks in their order of importance. se and give credit for jobs well done.
+Become more organized and orderly in the way you do things. reali colleagues and employees know that you ze it's only natural that you and others will e mistakes.
+Get the less appealing tasks of the day over with early in the day. en delegating, give some authority along the responsibility. • Pay attention to your time management. vvicit Check to make sure you're on course with known tasks or goals.
+When You are the C When You are the S When You are the C ify criticism (whether spoken or poken) of others' work.
+When You are the S Stretch by taking on a bit more (or different duties beyond your comfort level.
+Unsp • Cheo thing ify criticism (whether spoken or boken) of others' work. ck less often, or only check the critical gs (as opposed to everything), allowing • Stretch by taking on a bit more (or different Cheat thing the f Ease ify criticism (whether spoken or boken) of others' work. ck less often, or only check the critical Stretch by taking on a bit more (or different duties beyond your comfort level.
+Increase verbalization of your thoughts and Chee thing the f Ease more Accession ify criticism (whether spoken or boken) of others' work. ck less often, or only check the critical gs (as opposed to everything), allowing low of the process to continue. e up on controlling emotions; engage in Stretch by taking on a bit more (or different duties beyond your comfort level.
 Increase verbalization of your thoughts and feelings.
-Ease up on controlling emotions; engage in more water cooler interaction.
-Speed up your actions by getting into some projects more quickly. • Accept the fact that you can have high standards without expecting perfection.
-Desensitize yourselves somewhat, so that you aren't negatively affected by your colleagues' feelings to the point of affecting your own performance.
-Occasionally confront a colleague (or boss) with whom you disagree, instead of avoiding or ignoring them (and doing what you want to do, anyway).
-Learn to adapt more quickly to either changes or refinements of existing practices.
-Bolster your assertiveness techniques.
+Speed up your actions by getting into some Check thing the f Ease more Accession Accession Occassion or ig ify criticism (whether spoken or boken) of others' work. ck less often, or only check the critical gs (as opposed to everything), allowing dow of the process to continue. e up on controlling emotions; engage in e water cooler interaction.
+Stretch by taking on a bit more (or different duties beyond your comfort level.
+Increase verbalization of your thoughts and feelings.
+Speed up your actions by getting into some projects more quickly.
+Desensitize yourselves somewhat, so that you aren't negatively affected by your colleagues' feelings to the point of affecting your own